TranslatesGauss/Gauss/Abel/README.md

-English Translation of a French Translation of Abel's Complete Works (in progress).
+Open source English translation of a French translation of Abel's complete works (in progress).
 The original can be found <a href="https://archive.org/details/117742591">here</a>.

 Please email translatesgauss@gmail.com to report errors, make requests, or contribute.